aristocratious/docusaurus-mvp/docs/impact/transformation-stories.md

 - Increased staff capacity for relationship-building and complex problem-solving
 - Enhanced organizational ability to respond to emerging community health needs
 - Strengthened financial sustainability through improved outcomes and efficiency

+### Key Takeaways
+- **Freeing Up the Healers**: The most significant impact came from using AI to dramatically reduce the administrative burden on healthcare providers, allowing them to focus on patient relationships and complex care.
+- **Community-Led Technology**: AI was not just implemented *for* the community, but *with* them, using advisory tools to ensure solutions were culturally responsive and addressed real needs.
+- **Holistic Health Model**: AI helped to connect the dots between clinical care and social determinants of health, enabling a more integrated and effective model of community wellness.

 ---